Do SIL Providers Have to Be Registered in 2026? Mandatory Registration Explained

 An independent audit is conducted by an approved quality auditor who assesses whether a provider meets the NDIS Practice Standards.
 This involves:

 Ongoing Audits Regular audits conducted during the registration period to confirm continued compliance.
-These are typically less comprehensive than certification audits but still involve document review and site visits.

 Providers must engage an approved auditor from the list maintained by the NDIS Quality and Safeguards Commission.
 Audit costs are the responsibility of the provider.